 - 1. Attack and defence rolls are based on dexterity. - 2.
-Damage is equal to your Strength + weapon damage + 1d20. - 3.
-Attack, defence and damage bonuses of a weapon add to the combat rolls. - 4.
+Attack, defence and damage bonuses of a weapon add to the combat rolls. - 3.
 If using a second weapon, half (round up) of the defence bonus of the second weapon is added.